 Fire Watch personnel shall continually conduct rounds by walking through the entire building or affected area, looking for evidence of smoke, fire, or other abnormal conditions.
 A specific route shall be laid out to ensure the entire Fire Watch Area is covered.
 The individual selected shall know the location of Alarm Pull Stations and Fire Extinguishers on the site.

-If you have questions regarding the fire watch please contact Christy Herron for additional information.
+If you have questions regarding the fire watch please contact Tim Sullivan for additional information.